segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/custom-proxy.md

 ---
-title: Set up a custom domain proxy for Analytics.js
+title: Self Hosting or Proxying Analytics.js
 redirect_from: '/connections/sources/custom-domains/'
 strat: ajs
 ---

 Custom domains allow you to proxy Analytics.js and proxy all tracking event requests through your domain.

-## Prerequisites
+## Custom Proxy Prerequisites

 To set up a custom domain, you need: